JeromeJGuay/dcs5/README.md

 Dcs5 Controller app
 ===================

-This python application provides a tool to interface with a BigFin Dcs5 XT measuring board via Bluetooth.
+This python application provides a command line interface and a server to interact with a BigFin Dcs5 XT measuring board via Bluetooth.
 At the moment, the app only works on Unix machines due to some unresolved problems with the Bluetooth packages.
-When launched, the controller app emulates keyboard inputs when the measuring board detects stylus input.
+The application will turn stylus input on the measuring board into keyboard inputs basically turning the measuring board into a wireless keyboard.

 Installation
 ------------